 Nourishing the Prana Body for Long-term Health and Vitality: A Q&A With Ayurvedic Doctor Charlotte Bech

 Charlotte Bech, M.D., is one of the many “traditional” health care providers who has embraced Ayurvedic medicine as part of their practice.
-She spoke to us about treating patients holistically, how our state of mind impacts our health, and her course Prana, Yoga and Ayurveda – Mindful Living for Self-Healing.
+She spoke to us about treating patients holistically, how our state of mind impacts our health.

 YogaUOnline: You’re trained as an M.D. in Denmark and you have had your own private practice focusing on Ayurvedic medicine for many years.
 What made you make this switch, and what do you feel Ayurveda has to offer that complements modern medicine?